Mr. Chandramouli: Plot

-Raghav then finds the driver's name from the FIR copy and confronts him, who tells him that it was a mistake as he lost control over the vehicle.
-Still, he is later caught red-handed by Raghav as he overhears the driver speaking to Pugazhendhi about Raghav's confrontation.
-Raghav chases him only to find him hanging dead in an isolated factory.
-Later, Padmani informs him about Bairavi's phone found in Chandramouli's car, which has pieces of evidence of Bairavi's murder.
+Raghav finds and confronts the driver, who tells him that he accidentally lost control over the vehicle.
+However, Raghav later overhears the driver speaking to Pugazhendhi about their conversation, and chases him, only to find him hanging dead in an isolated factory.
+Later, Padmani informs him about Bairavi's phone found in Chandramouli's car, which contains evidence of Bairavi's murder.
 To find out who the murderer is, Raghav plots to trap the next murderer from GoCabs and sends Madhu and her colleagues in GoCabs.
-Everybody reaches safe except Madhu, who alerts Raghav when the cab driver stops the car in a remote area.
-He comes at the right time and catches the driver, who confesses that he was instructed by Pugazhendhi to do so.
+Everybody reaches their destination safely except Madhu, who alerts Raghav when the cab driver stops the car in a remote area.
+Raghav arrives in time to catch the driver, who confesses that he was instructed by Pugazhendhi to do so.
 Raghav finds Pugazhendhi in a bar and chases him, but he escapes.
-The next day, he is found dead after he uploads a video of his confession about the murders, blaming Azhagar in social media.
-Raghav then visits Vinayak, who acts naive but is the real culprit, which was found by Raghav on the same day when he chased the lorry driver as he sees Vinayak's reflection in a mirror.
+The next day, he is found dead after he uploads a video of his confession about the murders, blaming Azhagar.
+Raghav then visits Vinayak, who it turns out is the real culprit.
 Raghav fights with Vinayak and finally burns him to death.
-The next day, all news channels reportedly telecast the news saying that Vinayak had escaped, no one knows his whereabouts, and police are in search of him.
+The next day, news channels report that Vinayak had escaped, no one knows his whereabouts, and police are searching for him.

 Finally, Raghav is seen smiling happily in Chandramouli's restored car.